Discovering the Exciting Possibilities of Glitch Effects

 ~Drum beat with X-Loop + Scratch loop + Stretch + Tonal delay + Filter

-Finally, I will add a bit of reverb that will be placed where X-Loop and Tonal delay are starting.
-So let us hear the results with the effects combined and after that, the full mix with the additional kick drum, snare drum and bass.
+Finally, I will add a bit of reverb that will be placed where the X-Loop and Tonal delay start.
+So, let us hear the results with the combined effects and the full mix with the additional kick drum, snare drum, and bass.

 ~Drum beat with X-Loop + Scratch loop + Stretch + Tonal delay + Filter + Reverb